Last Updated: Dec 28, 2021

 - The perpetual license for the software you bought 5 years ago and let maintenance expire – will it support IPv6 even if you update it?
 Or do you need to keep an IPv4 only network island for legacy applications like this?

 - Monitoring is typically “per endpoint or application” – but some monitoring systems may see the addition of IPv6 as “another endpoint” and not an extension of a current object.
-So depending on your monitoring platform – deploying IPv6 could mean getting bumped up into another pricing tier.
+So depending on your monitoring platform – deploying IPv6 could mean getting bumped up into a higher pricing tier.

 Concern 3 – Complexity

-Migrating to IPv6 will be very complex.
+Migrating to IPv6 will be complex.
 It will involve all departments of the organization, or at least all of them that use computers, and every piece of equipment connected to the network at any time.
-Then consider that the migration will be made over time, and that everyone needs to be on the same page working together for the best outcome and smoothest transition.
+While IT has traditionally been the focus, it is important to remember that IoT has expanded the role of the network and devices across the organization.
+Some of those elements that you may not have considered in your plan might have changed.
+For example, ten years ago Building Management Systems (BMS) with robust APIs were few and far between, but today, BMS vendors provide all sorts of integration and networking options.
+This needs to be reflected in your migration strategy especially since it will need to be done in phases over time.
+Keeping everyone on the same page working together for the best outcome and smoothest transition.
 Now the complexity can be seen a little better.
 There are other factors such as compatibility with IPv6 and clearing out IPv4, but those are discussed later.

 Concern 4 – Dealing with Legacy System Issues